Rights Respecting Schools

 On the 19th June we went to St Mary’s Prmary School and designed a mind map in pairs about poverty and climate change.
 We worked with other schools.

 On 26th September we went to Manchester Council Chamber.
 We listened to speeches from Paul Marshall, Head of Childrens’ Services for Manchester and from Councellor Eve Holt.
 In teams we prepared campaign speeches and chants to be ready for Day 6, when we will take our campaign to the streets to celebrate 30 years of children’s rights on November 20th.

 We had a very early start to our day; we had to be at school by 7am so we could run through our busy day in London.
 The minibus arrived at school to take us to Stockport train station where we boarded a Virgin Trian to Euston.
 The journey took us a little over two hours, however the time passed quickly because we wrote stories, told jokes and played cards.
 We soon arrived at London around 10am and headed straight for Parliament.

 They were 15 schools that were involved; took part in Pupil Parliament: The Willows Primary School, Manchester Enterprise Academy, Heveley Hey Primary School, St Marys, Benchill Primary, Brookburn Primary, Moston Fields, Claremont Primary, Unity Primary, Bowker Vale Primary School, Chorlton C E Primary School, Agres C E Primary, Beever Road Primary, Ashbury Meadow Primary and Brookburn.

-Whilst in Parliament, we were lucky enough to walk up the actual staircase that the Queen will walk up on the 14th October this year, when she will re-open Parliament.
+Whilst in Parliament, we were lucky enough to walk up the actual staircase that the Queen walked up on the 14th October this year, when she re-opened Parliament.
 (Not many people can say that!)

 The houses of Parliament